-If you can, it is always best to buy a ticket from the event’s official seller or from the venue.
-You should check the terms and conditions to see what happens if something goes wrong, for example if the tickets do not arrive on time or the event is cancelled.
+It is always best to buy a ticket from the event’s official seller or from the venue.
+Check the terms and conditions to see what happens if something goes wrong, for example, if the tickets do not arrive on time or the event is cancelled.

 Your ticket rights

-When you buy any product or service, you should be given certain information to help you make an informed decision before you buy.
-This also applies when you buy tickets to an event.
+When you buy any product or service, including tickets to an event, you should be given certain information to help you make an informed decision before you buy.

 - The name and address of the seller